dmbarbour/wikilon/docs/AwelonLang.md

            [A]i == A            (inline)         i = [] w a d
         [B][A]w == [A][B]       (swap)           w = [] b a

-The runtime must look at the given definitions.
-Upon recognizing `[] b a`, the runtime may link `w` to the acclerated swap implementation.
+The runtime will look at the given definitions.
+Upon recognizing `[] b a`, the runtime may link `w` to an acclerated swap implementation.
 Same for `i`.

-In general, recognition of accelerators will be fragile, in the sense that `[] w a d` might be recognized where the equivalent definitions `[] [] b a a d` or `[[]] a a d` are not recognized.
-To mitigate this fragility, runtimes should carefully document recognized accelerators, e.g. by defining a seed dictionary.
-But, assuming it works out, `i` and `w` will effectively have the performance of primitive functions.
+In general, recognition of accelerators may be fragile.
+It may be that `i = [] w a d` is recognized where the logically equivalent `i = [] [] b a a d` or `i = [[]] a a d` are not recognized.
+We might not even recognize `j = [] w a d` because we changed the function name.
+This is ultimately up to the runtime.
+Every runtime should carefully document sufficient criteria for achieving acceleration.
+One robust approach is to define a 'seed' dictionary containing and documenting accelerated programs, from which users may derive their own dictionaries.

-Critically, acceleration of functions extends also to *Data*, and efficient representations thereof.
-Natural numbers, for example, may be represented by simple machine words.
-Accelerated arithmetic functions could then operate directly on the compact natural number representation.
+Critically, acceleration of functions extends also to *data* and even further to *organization* of code, and efficient representation thereof.
+A natural number, for example, might be represented by simple machine words.
+An accelerator for linear algebra might support arrays or matrices of unboxed floating point numbers, which might be represented on a GPGPU.
+Accelerated evaluation of process networks might use physically distributed processes and shared queues.

-Long term, Awelon runtimes should accelerate labeled data (for efficient data structures), linear algebra (for GPGPU computing), process networks (for large scale cloud computing), and interpretation of a simple register machine (to efficiently leverage the conventional CPU), among other tasks.
-Acceleration replaces use of intrinsics and FFI.
+Acceleration replaces conventional use of intrinsics and FFI while ensuring every program is formally specified all the way down.

 ## Annotations